 When President Obama vacationed on Martha's Vineyard, in 2009, I felt compelled to write a history of African Americans of Martha's Vineyard, from slavery through abolition and on to Civil Rights.
 The dramatic history of black Americans thrives along the African American Trail which leads visitors from site to site across the Island.
 In my book, African Americans of Martha's Vineyard, I captured intriguing anecdotes from the 19th and 20th century, from Shearer Cottage in the Highlands to Olive Tomlinson's account of her ride to the March on Washington in 1963.

-This best-seller is now in its sixth printing!
+This best-seller is now in its upteenth printing!
 Stop by C'est la Vie on Circuit Avenue, Oak Bluffs, to purchase a copy, or order a book from this website for only $20.
-Also available at Bunch of Grapes, Edgartown Books or on Amazon.
-For direct email complete and submit this form below.
+Also available at Bunch of Grapes or Edgartown Books.

 Purchase "African Americans of Martha's Vineyard" with PayPal

-I introduced the speaker at Della Hardman Day at Ocean Park, Oak Bluffs.
+I introduced the speaker at Della Hardman Day at Ocean Park, Oak Bluffs on July 31, 2010.
 The speaker was Khalil Gibran Muhammad.
 Very well attended.

 On August 7, 2010, I spoke on African Americans of Martha's Vineyard at the Harlem Fine Arts Show at the Regional High School.
 Good crowd; high interest level.
 Thanks to Edgartown Books for the invite!